sevimcaliskann/MoodGANimation/README.md

 In this branch, the purpose is to generate small video clips of animated expressions.
 It is built upon the *moods_static_images* branch.
 GANimation model without reconstruction is used.
 In other words, the supervision for the frames are not coming from cycle loss in manner of CycleGAN, instead of that, supervision is coming from groundtruth frames.
 Previous conditional frame is either taken from generated or real frames, two of the options are possible.
 In the end, collection of generated frames are returned including attention mask and color maps.
 Implementation on training (models/ganimation.py) and testing scripts (test.py) is changed to accommodate this.

 For reading data, since we are using AffWild dataset, specifically for this dataset, a script is created which you can find under data/AffWildDataset.py.
+In here, as a quick tip, it is assumed that annotations for each frame is enumerated and concatenated to video ID, all of annotations are kept in OrderedDict data structure in a way consecutive frames will be following the order.

+One additional parameters in *'frames_cnt'* which keeps the number of frames to be generated in one iteration.

 For training, an example command would look like this: